 When auditing existing application records against this blueprint, we can easily identify all application records that do not have a manager defined or where the manager is no longer active.

 Results of this audit should be addressed to the domain owner who should make sure that every record in this domain has valid owner / data provider information in place.

-Now, with a similar “use case”, let’s look at couple of more complicated models for defining a “data provider”.
+Now, with a similar use case, let’s look at some more complicated models for defining a Data Provider.

 In this example, we are saying that ownership for the application data is defined via the related business service.

 This blueprint is different from the first example since:

 - Application doesn’t have direct reference to User, but has a Depends on type of CI relationship to a parent Business Service

 - And the Business Service has mandatory reference to User called Owned by

 - This reference now defines the Data Provider role for both the Business Service and the Application